Nanocloud/nanocloud/README.md

 - rdpEnablePrinting (Nanocloud defaults to true)
 - rdpPreconnectionID (Nanocloud defaults to 0 (desactivated))
 - rdpEnableWallpaper (Nanocloud defaults to true)
-- rdpEnableFontSmooting (Nanocloud defaults to true)
+- rdpEnableFontSmoothing (Nanocloud defaults to true)

 # Run in developer mode